chriskilding/XPTouchBar/docs/README.md

 ## Limitations

-The biggest limitation is that **Mac apps can only control the Touch Bar when they are in focus.** Unfortunately this means **you need to Cmd-Tab between X-Plane and XPTouchBar** whenever you need to click something in X-Plane.
-This is very much something we would like to find a workaround for.
+**Mac apps can only control the Touch Bar when they are in focus.** Unfortunately this means that if X-Plane and XPTouchBar are on the same computer, and you click into X-Plane to do something, **you need to Cmd-Tab back to XPTouchBar** afterwards.
+This is something we would like to find a workaround for.

-In the meantime, XPTouchBar does some things to help you keep it in focus more of the time:
+In the meantime, XPTouchBar does some things to help you keep it in focus:

 - The minimize button is disabled.
-(This avoids the minimized state, where it cannot control the Touch Bar.)
 - When the window is closed, the app also quits.
-(This avoids the 'no windows open but still running' state, where it cannot control the Touch Bar.)
-- XPTouchBar proxies some of the most important X-Plane keyboard shortcuts (as described above), so you don't need to switch to X-Plane to use them.
+- XPTouchBar forwards some of the most important X-Plane keyboard shortcuts (as described above), so you don't need to switch to X-Plane to use them.
-- To justify its presence on your second screen, XPTouchBar includes an optional aircraft manuals viewer.
+- To justify its presence on your screen, XPTouchBar includes an optional aircraft manuals viewer.
 (Keeping your aircraft's Operational Speeds page open can be useful.)